Kawasaki disease in Child

 - Distinguishing drug reactions (eg, Stevens-Johnson syndrome) – A careful drug history is critical.

 - Fifth disease (erythema infectiosum)

-- Sexual abuse in cases with anogenital involvement
+- Sexual abuse – In pediatric cases with anogenital involvement.